domarp-j/react-testing/PITCHME.md

 Note:
 It's just not as simple as the "black-box" testing scenarios in our Rails code.

++++

+## So What Do We Do?

+We use the same libraries we always use and understand their full capabilities:
+- Jest
+- Enzyme
+- Cypress

++++

+## So What Do We Do?

+We should consider adding a new library into the mix:
+- Jest
+- Enzyme
+- **react-testing-library**
+- Cypress

 ---

 ## What About Snapshot Tests?